01-edu/public/subjects/devops/orchestrator/audit/README.md

 - What is deployment in k8s?

-- What is difference between deployment and statefulset in k8s?
+- What is the difference between deployment and statefulset in k8s?

-- What is scaling and why we use it?
+- What is scaling and why do we use it?

-- What is a load balancer and what is the role of it?
+- What is a load balancer and what is its role?

-- Why we don´t put the database as a deployment?
+- Why we don't put the database as a deployment?

 ###### Did the student reply correctly to the questions?